AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 Adding Generic Sensor Visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Vizard can illustrate generic sensors in the 3d environments whicih have either a conical or rectangular field of
+Vizard can illustrate generic sensors in the 3d environments which have either a conical or rectangular field of
 view.
 For example, these sensors could be a camera, a star tracker or a fine sun sensor.
 Instead of making a
 specific visualization of such sensors, the generic sensor message allows a series of messages to be tied
 to a spacecraft and be configured to look like either sensor type.
 Further, an optional :ref:`DeviceCmdMsgPayload`